jakemmarsh/react-tour-guide/README.md

 ```

 Positions can be chosen from: `top-left`, `top-right`, `right`, `bottom-right`, `bottom`, `bottom-left`, `left`, and `center`.
 This defaults to `center`.

 ---

+### Completion Callback

+An optional callback may be passed as the second parameter to `TourGuideMixin`, which will be called once the current user has completed all the steps of your tour.

+---